missmellyg85/training/README.md

-# training
+# Training

-Some training scripts for developers
+Some training scripts for developers.

+Navigate to a named directory for more specifics.